Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 cachapa.xyz
 : Admin [posts blatant racism](http://archive.today/2023.08.05-185121/https://moar.cachapa.xyz/notes/9huxc4zgtc), [blatantly racist transphobic sui-biat](http://archive.today/2023.08.05-185812/https://moar.cachapa.xyz/notes/9bv4ns2itf).
-: Instance permits lolicon, and runs bots for it such as "Shishihime"; this may be a legal risk, depending on your jurisdiction.
+: Instance permits lolicon, and runs accounts for it such as "Shishihime"; this may be a legal risk, depending on your jurisdiction.

 catgirl.life OR peervideo.club
 : Both are part of [the Waifu Hunter Club's suite of services](http://web.archive.org/web/20230828181259/https://waifuhunter.club/services/), along with gameliberty.club; see its FediNuke entry. catgirl.life has [the same admin as gameliberty.club](http://archive.today/2023.08.28-181717/https://catgirl.life/@matrix07012), who [has used the domain for block-evasion](http://archive.today/2023.08.28-182409/https://catgirl.life/notes/8wpdshluoy).
 Like gameliberty.club, both instances also permit lolicon.